Skip to Main Content

 1. Sign OER Instructor Grant Agreement

-3. Throughout June: Explore OER available in your subject area
+3. Throughout August: Explore OER available in your subject area

-7. August 21: Begin course
+7. January 8: Begin course

-8. December-January: Complete and submit final report
+8. May: Complete and submit final report

-9. February: Funding is distributed
+9. June: Funding is distributed

 Adaptation Timeline Example